 L-Arginine

-L-Arginine is one of the most popular forms of Nitric Oxide in supplements.
+L-Arginine is among the most popular forms of Nitric Oxide in supplements.
 In addition to being a vasodilator, Arginine stimulates the release of growth hormone, insulin, and other substances in the body.

-Other supplements mentioned by running coaches and industry experts tend to fall into more general health, such as Omega3 fatty acids, Krill Oil, and prebiotics/probiotics.
+Other supplements mentioned by running coaches and industry experts tend to fall into general health categories, such as Omega3 fatty acids, Krill Oil, and prebiotics/probiotics.

 - Glucosamine